-There are no family relationships among any of our executive officers and directors.
+There are no family relationships among any of our executive officers, directors and Scientific Advisory Board members.

 Term of Office

 We have a classified Board of Directors.
 The directors will hold office until the respective annual meetings of stockholders indicated below and until their respective successors are elected and qualified or until their earlier resignation or removal.